adarlan/k8slab/README.md

 <!-- END cluster-provisioning -->
 <!-- BEGIN cluster-rbac -->

-## 2. Cluster-Level RBAC
+## 2. Cluster-Level RBAC Configuration

-This step involves granting access to cluster-wide users and service accounts that will be given cluster roles.
+Granting access to cluster-wide users and service accounts.

 This action will create: